mariusbjansen/CarND-LaneLines-P1/writeup_template.md

 #### STEP 7 Overlay the original image with the detected lines
 #### STEP 8 Save the result

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-explain how you modified the draw_lines() function.

 ### 2. Shortcoming